Funding Applications

 The Professor is in blog: how to explain your research topic’s significance »

-Social Science Research Council: overview of research proposal writing »
+Social Science Research Council: the art of writing proposals »

 Chronicle of Higher Education: how to write the 5 sections of a problem grant »